 “’They shall walk after the Lord.
 He will roar like a lion.
 When He roars, then His sons shall come trembling from the west; they shall come trembling like a bird from Egypt, like a dove from the land of Assyria.
 And I will let them dwell in their houses,’ Says the Lord.”
 (Hos.
 11:11).

 The rise of targeted anti-Semitic terrorism over the past five years triggered yet another surge in Jewish people making aliyah (a return) to the Land of Israel.
-In 2017, more than 27,000 new Jewish immigrants arrived to settle in Israel from countries across the globe with 27 percent from Russia, 25 percent from the Ukraine, 13 percent from France and 10 percent from the U.S. (2)

 THE RETURN PROPHESIED